Why Visit the AO Arena

 Seating Plan & Ticketing Tips

-Another tip is to study the seating plan carefully before booking.
-For concerts with end-stage layouts, central lower tier seats often provide the best balance of view and value.
-For in-the-round shows or sports events, floor and lower tier seats closer to the action can transform the experience.
+It is also worth taking time to review the seating plan for your specific event.
+For traditional end-stage concerts, central lower tier seats often provide one of the best combinations of value and view.
+For in-the-round performances or sports events, seats closer to the centre of the arena can offer a more immersive experience.

 Food & Drink Inside the Arena

-One of the arena’s newer initiatives has been to expand its sustainability practices.
-Many outlets now use recyclable cups and packaging, while water refill stations are available throughout the concourses, encouraging visitors to bring reusable bottles.
+The arena has also made efforts to improve its sustainability practices.
+Many outlets now use recyclable packaging, and water refill stations are available throughout the concourses, encouraging visitors to bring reusable bottles rather than relying on single-use plastics.

 Nearby Restaurants & Bars